Black History Month: Celebrating, Learning, and Sharing

 Another student said “It was a great event to honor a prominent figure and also practice our painting skills.
 Not to mention the free Starbucks.”

-The next event, Financial Literacy: SMC Monopoly, was hosted by Allyson Brown, Director of Diversity, Equity, and Inclusion.
-She focused on highlighting the larger challenge African American students have in paying student loan debt than their white counterparts.
+The next event, Financial Literacy: SMC Monopoly, focused on highlighting the larger challenge African American students have in paying student loan debt than their white counterparts.
 Also in attendance was Darby Tippit, a counselor in the financial aid office.
 She shared a slide show explaining the basics of financial aid, including the differences between subsidized and unsubsidized loans.
 Most students typically have a hard time telling the two apart.
 This was followed by a game of Monopoly.
 Students enjoyed the game and learned how to make sound financial choices and invest in properties.

 Livingston Hawkins, a junior, said that he found both the Sip n’ Paint and the Financial Literacy events fun.
 “The events were fun and a way to commemorate this important month.”
 He went on to say that he “would love to see more events like this for different celebrations in the future.”